Frequently Asked Questions

 The Hearing Number is not a diagnostic tool.
 Hearing care professionals, such as audiologists, ENTs/otolaryngologists, and hearing aid specialists can provide full assessments of hearing.
 Talk to your doctor if your right and left ear Hearing Numbers are different by more than 10 or if you have persistent ear pain, dizziness, ear drainage, or sudden or fluctuating hearing loss.

 One of the most important things you can do to protect your hearing is to avoid exposure to loud noises.
 If you can’t move away from loud noises, ear protection (such as earplugs or noise protection earmuffs) can help.
-There are also ways to reduce noise exposure from headphones, like adjusting the settings of the headphones to automatically keep the volume at a safe level, using over-the-ear headphones rather than in-the-ear earbuds, and limiting the use of headphones to no more than 60 minutes at a time.

 Still have questions?
 Contact us at HearingNumber@jhu.edu.